College: Health & Human Sciences

 • Complete DIE 3005 (1) Intro to Dietetics with a grade of “satisfactory (S)”.

-DIE 3005 is offered in spring semester and in summer session C (second six weeks).
-Transfer students will have the opportunity to take this course in the second six weeks of the summer (session C) at FSU before admission decisions are made.
+DIE 3005 is offered in spring semester and in the summer.
+Transfer students will have the opportunity to take this course in the summer at FSU before admission decisions are made.
 Admission decisions will be made in August.

 Other criteria that will be considered for admission to this major: